ga-curriculum/python-error-handling-and-debugging/error-handling-and-debugging/README.md

 - Determine which blocks of code execute, and in what order
 - Reveal the value of specific variables and parameters used
 - Test out individual blocks of code to ensure they work as expected

-## Group Exercise: Debugging a Sort Function 30 min TKTK

-We're trying to write a common sort function, bubble sort.
-However, our code has run into some errors, both logical and programmatic.
-Use print statements and error codes to determine where the code is going wrong, taking things one step at a time.